mstocco/mariostoc.co/content/traininglog/20220501-ironman2022-17weeksout.md

 <!---->
 ### ROAD BIKE TODAY

-I read having _"a few hills in the mix"_ and set off for a hill that I haven't pedalled up since 1997 (a long time ago in a galaxy far, far away).  _Finlayson Arm Road_ from the park, over the top to _Millstream Road_ was the first challenge of the day.
+I read _"a few hills in the mix"_ and set off for a hill that I haven't pedalled up since 1997 (a long time ago in a galaxy far, far away).  _Finlayson Arm Road_ from the park, over the top to _Millstream Road_ was the first challenge of the day.
 I took my time getting out to the base (about an hour) before visiting my old friend.
 The road is in terrible shape though not a big deal while winching myself up at a snail's pace.

 Actually, I didn't struggle as much as I thought.
 My lumbar (both sides) were angry from the extra torque but they calmed down before the end of the descent.